What exactly is chickenpox?

 • You have a weakened immune system.

-In some cases, a person who appears to be developing chickenpox for the second time is actually having their first case of chickenpox.
-Some rashes can mimic chickenpox.
-It may be that that person actually never had chickenpox before, but instead received a misdiagnosis.
+Other times, a person who appears to be developing chickenpox for the second time is actually having their first case of chickenpox.
+Because some rashes can mimic chickenpox, it may be that that person never had chickenpox before but instead had another condition.

 Shingles is a painful rash of blisters.
 The rash develops on one side of the face or body and typically lasts about three weeks.
 The blisters usually scab over in a week or two.

-According to the Centers for Disease Control and Prevention, about one-third of the U.S. population will get shingles.
-Shingles may lead to significant complications, but this is rare.
+According to the Centers for Disease Control and Prevention (CDC), about one-third of the U.S. population will get shingles.
+Though rare, shingles may lead to significant complications.

-Chickenpox is a highly contagious disease that transmits easily from person to person.
-Breathing the air a person with chickenpox exhales, coughs, or sneezes can expose you to it.
+Chickenpox is highly contagious and transmits easily from person to person.
+Breathing in the respiratory particles of a person with chickenpox can expose you to it.
 Chickenpox can also spread through contact with the fluid in the rash blisters.

 You can contract chickenpox through contact with a person who actively has it, such as by: